Payment by Text: How It Works and Why You Should Offer It

 Customer: “Y”

 Incredibly easy, right?
-A bit of legwork needs to be done in advance, of course.
-In this case, the sales agent has already stored the customer’s payment information and delivery details.
-They then process the payment at the back end after receiving confirmation.
-From the customer’s point of view, they’ve gone through an SMS payment process.
+A bit of legwork needs to be done in advance, of course, before you can accept payments through this format.
+In this case, the sales agent should have already stored the customer's payment information and delivery details.
+They then process the payment at the back end after receiving confirmation of payment via SMS.
+From the customer's point of view, they've gone through an SMS payment process.

 2. Customers visit a secure online payment portal

-SMS can easily be used alongside third-party e-commerce payment options such as PayPal.
-The text message serves as a confirmation and redirects the customer to a separate payment processor where they enter their financial information and perhaps save it for future use.
+SMS-based text-to-pay services can easily be used alongside third-party eCommerce payment options such as PayPal.
+The text sent by the customer serves as a confirmation and redirects them to a separate payment processing company where they enter their financial information.
+They can also be given the option to save this information for secure payments in the future.

-3. Use SMS as a payment reminder or notification
+3. Use SMS for payment reminders or notifications

-If you collect regular payments from customers, as you would if you offer a subscription service or loan product, you can use SMS to issue payment reminders on or just before the due date.
-For customers who’ve defaulted on their accounts, check out our helpful SMS debt collection templates.
+If you collect regular payments from customers, as you would if you offer a subscription service or loan product, you can issue a payment reminder text message on or just before the due date.
+For customers who've defaulted on their accounts, check out our helpful SMS debt collection templates.

-For first-time transactions, SMS is ideal for prompting customers to initiate the payment process and/or add a payment method for recurring payments.
-It’s good practice to include key details such as the item or services purchased, the billed amount and a link to T&Cs if applicable.
+For first-time transactions, an SMS for payment request is ideal for prompting customers to initiate the payment process and/or add a payment method for recurring payments.
+It's good practice to have your SMS billing system include key details such as the item or services purchased, the billed amount, and a link to T&Cs, if applicable, when sending out the payment text message.

 4. Use text messages to confirm payment receipt

 However you decide to use text payments, always send a confirmation message to let customers know their payment has been processed.
-This ensures transparency, provides peace of mind and contributes to excellent customer service.
-You could even include a link to a downloadable receipt within your message content (allowing for paperless billing).
+A payment confirmation text message will ensure transparency, provide peace of mind, and definitely boost your ratings in the customer service department.
+You could even include a link to a downloadable receipt within your message content, allowing for paperless SMS billing.

 Payment confirmation on mobile phone